djexvr/freshplanet-coding-test/README.md

 ### Date

+The `Date` scalar type represents a datetime object.
+It is serialized as a ISO 8601 string in order to be human readable.

 ### ID

 The `ID` scalar type represents a unique identifier, often used to refetch an object or as key for a cache.
 The ID type appears in a JSON response as a String; however, it is not intended to be human-readable.
 When expected as an input type, any string (such as `"4"`) or integer (such as `4`) input value will be accepted as an ID.